miladyboy/wingman/tasks/Tasks.md

 - [ ] Add login/signup with google. *ux*
 - [ ] Make sure the experience works correctly in mobile
 - [ ] Add an easy user feedback loop. *growth*
+- [ ] Delete el chat optimisticamente de la UI.

 # Today
 - [ ] Improve "Pricing" aka payment page. *ux*
 - [ ] Add a custom nickname to the thread based on the initial message and image. *(Small) (Fix)*
+- [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *prompt*
+- [ ] Add to the system prompt how it should treat different pictures.
+There are three types, photos, conversations and metadata (Like tinder stats)
+- [ ] Add to the system prompt how it should treat when it receives multiple images at a time.
+It should treat them as a whole, as the user is asking for something together.

 # Doing

-- [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *important*
+- [ ] The "loading" wheel disapeared and is not showing. *bug*

 # Done
 - [x] Add visitor and user tracking. *growth*